GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-networking-b-vpn/README.md

 To create a new environment (e.g. `staging`), a few changes are required.

-Create a `spoke-staging.tf` file by copying `spoke-prod.tf` file, and adapt the new file by replacing the value "prod" with the value "staging".
+Create a `vpc-staging.tf` file by copying `vpc-prod.tf` file, and adapt the new file by replacing the value "prod" with the value "staging".
-Running `diff spoke-dev.tf spoke-prod.tf` can help to see how environment files differ.
+Running `diff vpc-dev.tf vpc-prod.tf` can help to see how environment files differ.

 The new VPC requires a set of dedicated CIDRs, one per region, added to variable `custom_adv` (for example as `spoke_staging_ew1` and `spoke_staging_ew4`).
 >`custom_adv` is a map that "resolves" CIDR names to actual addresses, and will be used later to configure routing.